Series Description:

 Poetry is mainstreamed metaphor.

-It is obscure because the rest of the world wants to put you to sleep, and poetry forces you to wake up and think and muse and consider.
+It is obscure because the worries of the world want to put you to sleep.
+Poetry forces you to wake up, ponder, and question.

 It is someone cracking open their chest so you can study their still-beating heart.